kolypto/py-good/README.rst

 .. code:: python

    Test(fun)

-Test the value with the provided function, expecting that it won't throw errors.
+Test the value with the provided function, expecting that it won’t throw errors.

-If no errors were thrown -- the value is valid and *the original input value is used*.
-If any error was thrown -- the value is considered invalid.
+If no errors were thrown – the value is valid and *the original input value is used*.
+If any error was thrown – the value is considered invalid.

 This is especially useful to discard tranformations made by the wrapped